Seeking out the

 Aspect Ratio: 2.35 : 1

 Unfortunately, Pink, who also directed Hot Tub Time Machine and co-wrote and co-produced Grosse Pointe Blank and High Fidelity, demonstrates little mastery of comedy or film craft.
 The film is generically photographed and appallingly edited.
-Pink rushes too quickly from beat to beat for important scenes to breathe, or for lines of serious dialogue to land with any resonance.
+Pink rushes too quickly from beat to beat for important scenes to breathe or for lines of serious dialogue to land with any resonance.
 The film only stays put when Hart and Hall are fighting or going off on a rant, but since they deliver these exchanges and monologues at similarly breakneck speeds, the overall effect is of a movie trying to wrap itself up as quickly as possible so the couples in the audience can leave the theater and get on with the rest of their evenings.
 That quirk doesn’t necessarily make for a bad date-night movie, but I wish the rest of this picture received a little more care from its creators.
-About Last Night only barely fulfills its potential as that rarest of Hollywood commodities: a worthy remake.
+Still, About Last Night fulfills its potential as that rarest of Hollywood commodities: a worthy remake.